mrakgr/The-Spiral-Language/readme.md

 A pattern similar to the above is used to emulate stack allocation of Cuda memory in the ML library.

-Anyway, here is a simple Spiral parser library written in CPS style.
+Anyway, here is a simple Spiral parser library written in CPS style just for the sake of making a benchmark.
 A more advanced version in monadic style can be found in the standard library.

+#### Parsing Benchmark

 ```
 let example =